moveit/moveit2_tutorials/doc/examples/realtime_servo/realtime_servo_tutorial.rst

 Here are some tips for inspecting and/or debugging the system.

-View the ros2_controllers that are currently active with `ros2 control list_controllers`.
+View the ros2_controllers that are currently active with :code:`ros2 control list_controllers`.
 You will see a JointTrajectoryController that receives the joint position commands from Servo and handles them in the simulated robot driver.
 Servo is also compatible with JointGroupPosition or JointGroupVelocity-type controllers.

-`ros2 topic echo /servo_node/status` shows the current state of the Servo node.
-If `0` is published, all is well.
+:code:`ros2 topic echo /servo_node/status` shows the current state of the Servo node.
+If :code:`0` is published, all is well.
 The definition for all enums can be seen :moveit_codedir:`here.<moveit_ros/moveit_servo/include/moveit_servo/status_codes.h>`

-`ros2 node list` shows the following. `ros2 node info` can be used to get more information about any of these nodes.
+:code:`ros2 node list` shows the following. :code:`ros2 node info` can be used to get more information about any of these nodes.

-- `joy_node` handles commands from the XBox controller
+- :code:`joy_node` handles commands from the XBox controller

-- `moveit_servo_demo_container` holds several ancillary ROS2 "component nodes" that are placed in a container for faster intra-process communication
+- :code:`moveit_servo_demo_container` holds several ancillary ROS2 "component nodes" that are placed in a container for faster intra-process communication

-- `servo_node` which does the calculations and collision checking for this demo. `servo_node` may be moved into the demo container in the future when this issue is resolved
+- :code:`servo_node` which does the calculations and collision checking for this demo. :code:`servo_node` may be moved into the demo container in the future when this issue is resolved

 Using the C++ Interface
 -----------------------